Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/17/2024</td>
+<td align="center">5/18/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G9DUE0219/almighty-demon-king">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG589Z/pink-spider">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Ahide announces that Midhaze will be destroyed.
-However, the oracle’s will contradicts Arcana’s true intentions.<br>Shin also joins in the fray as the two finally face off!
-Ahide possesses Arcana<br>and thrusts the judgement of the Sword of the Almighty, Leviangilma, upon Anos.
-Arcana states<br>that to destroy Ahide, he must be slashed three times with the Divine Sword.
-But<br>the sword obliterates the source of anyone who draws the sword from its sheath….</p>
+<p align="center">Izumo and the rest of the team succeed at thwarting the threat of the Illuminati,<br>with the help of her mother, Tamamo.
+As the Knights of the True Cross gain<br>control of Inari, the once-continuous turmoil and fighting finally calm down throughout the land.
+However,<br>Renzo Shima leaves with the Illuminati as a member of their team.
+Suguro tries to<br>explain that Renzo was a spy for the Illuminati to his elder brothers, Juzo and<br>Kinzo, who've come to help from the Kyoto Branch – only to learn of an<br>even more shocking truth from Juzo.</p>
 </td>
 </tr>
 </table>